Arkana Physical Research: http://arkanaresearch.com/Cables Reviewed:

 For details regarding the two systems and some of the music we used, view our Full Loom Evaluation Intro

-Arkana Physical Research, founded in 2012 by a team of physicists who share a love of high end audio, has chosen to stray from the somewhat common use of copper, silver, gold, platinum, and palladium based conductors of today’s mainstream audio cables in favor of designing their solid core cables using conductors made from rare metals never used previously in the high-end audio industry.
+Arkana Physical Research, founded in 2012 by Vadim Plaxin, and a team of physicists who share a love of high end audio, has chosen to stray from the somewhat common use of copper, silver, and gold based conductors of today’s mainstream audio cables in favor of designing their solid core cables using conductors made from rare metals never used previously in the high-end audio industry.
 Arkana states that the conductors in each tier of their cables are made from a single metal, not an alloy, which has been smelted, purified, and polished.
 The wire is exposed to both galvanic and cryogenic treatments.
 Arkana is very secretive about these metals but a quote taken directly from the site does provide a bit of an overview of their characteristics: “The Arkana metals are distinguished through their stable properties in a wide frequency range.
 Their bandpass can reach 10 GHz.
 A drastic reduction of a skin effect influence and extremely low values of per unit length for capacity and inductance of selected metals cause the absence of the phase shifts typical for conventional materials, which minimizes a group delay time of signal in the Arkana cables.
 The combination of the above properties provides a coherent and perfectly linear character of musical signal transmission.”

 There’s some more information